AYOWE888/Cybersecurity-Certification-Journey/Security-Plus/Quizzes/Quiz_08.md

 ---

-## 🛠️ Risk Mitigation & Safety Nets
+## 🛠️ Risk Mitigation & Safety Nets lololo

 ### Regression Testing
 Running a suite of tests after a change to ensure that existing features still work as intended and haven't "regressed."